Sanitary Sewer System information

 The Sanitary Sewer System

-The Sanitary sewer system of the Municipality of Bethel Park is comprised of over 200 miles of sewer system of varying sizes, with the majority being 8” vitrified clay pipe and over 6000 sanitary manholes.
-The Bethel Park sewer system is a separate system, meaning it is only meant to convey waste water, i.e. toilet, shower, laundry and not storm water.
-It is important that sump pumps, downspouts, french drains, or any other systems collecting storm water do not connect to the sanitary system.
+The Municipality of Bethel Park’s sanitary sewer system is comprised of over 200 miles of sewer system of varying sizes, with the majority being 8” vitrified clay pipe and over 6,000 sanitary manholes.
+The Bethel Park sewer system is a separate system, meaning it is only meant to convey wastewater, i.e. toilet, shower, laundry, and not stormwater.
+It is important that sump pumps, downspouts, French drains, or any other systems collecting stormwater do not connect to the sanitary system.